 Even though they can't line up on the court, that doesn't mean Las Vegas can't have some fun comparing them to another all-time great team.

-ESPN spoke with seven Vegas bookmakers and asked them to set the odds in a game and series between this year's Golden State team and Michael Jordan's 1995-96 Chicago Bulls squad that went 72-10 en route to an NBA title.
+ESPN spoke with seven Vegas bookmakers and asked them to set the odds in a game and series between last year's Golden State team and Michael Jordan's 1995-96 Chicago Bulls squad that went 72-10 en route to an NBA title.

 Five of the six had the Warriors favored, from as high as -8 at the MGM (per Jay Rood, vice president of race and sports at MGM Resorts) to as low as -2 at William Hill US (per Nick Bogdanovich, director of trading, William Hill US).